 - Date of manufacturing and expiring.

 Always check out for the above information before using the product.
-In case there is a recall detail of the product, call the company for clarifications just so you are sure that the baby car seat you are purchasing is in top shape.
-An expired baby car baby seat will not handle crash impact properly because it is considered to be weak.
+In case there is a recall detail of the product, call the company for clarifications just so you are sure that the car seat you are purchasing is in top shape.
+An expired car seat will not handle crash impact properly because it is considered to be weak.

 How to Fit a Car Seat

-Before fitting a car seat for your baby, you must first deactivate any of the airbags that are on the front.
+Before fitting a seat for your child, you must first deactivate any of the airbags that are on the front.
 Side-facing baby seats should not be used while driving.
 Check out for the diagonal strap if any has been fitted.
 Also, ensure that the strap is fitted for use with a lap seat belt or be fitted with anchor points.
 The ISOFIX points to anchor the child’s seat to the car’s seats at the back.
 You need to ensure that the seat itself is securely fitted and that no or less movement is permitted.
 The harnesses and the straps should be tied tight enough to offer great support and restrict child movements.

 Fun fact time

 A baby’s car seat works just exactly like a bicycle helmet.
 The helmet has a foam layer that acts as a shock absorber and a hard rigid shell-like out layer to resist impact.
 It also has a soft pad like feature to give the head a tremendous soft comfort.
-So with proper baby car seats, then your child is guaranteed some protection in the event of an accident.
+So with proper seats, then your child is guaranteed some protection in the event of an accident.

 As a parent, you need to ensure that your child is safely secured in the car while driving.
 Ensure that the seat is securely fitted and that the baby is comfortable at all times.
-Also, ensure that you buy a baby car seat that fits in your car and which is within your budget.
-No one baby car seat is safer than the other, but the safest is the one which is properly fitted and handled at all times.
-As a parent when you are purchasing second-hand car seats ensure you check the history, user manual and expiry date of the products at all times.
+Also, ensure that you buy a car seat that fits in your car and which is within your budget.
+No seat is safer than the other, but the safest is the one which is properly fitted and handled at all times.
+As a parent when you are purchasing second-hand seats ensure you check the history, user manual and expiry date of the products at all times.
 As they cheap is always expensive.

 Other Interesting Articles